okuvshynov/vimqq/README.md

 # vim quick question (vim-qq)

 Motivation:
 * Typically good engineer spends much more time reading code than writing code.
-The main use-case here was to help understand what's going on, not to make LLM write BFS or http server in python.
+The main use-case here was to help understand what's going on, not to make LLM write quicksort in C or http server in python.
 * LLMs are still not too good at generating code, especially if the change is spread across many files in huge repo and is generally complicated enough.
 If LLM is good at writing some code, maybe that code should not be written at all.
-* At the same time, LLMs are pretty good at trying to explain what the code is trying to accomplish (search space is different!)
+* At the same time, LLMs are pretty good at trying to explain what the code is trying to accomplish (search space is different)
-* Pretty good at suggesting alternatives/cleaner ways to achieve something.
+* Pretty good at suggesting alternatives/cleaner ways/already existing tools to achieve something.
 * Pretty good at helping with corner cases/review.

 The expectations here are: